SILVERWOOD

 Itinerary of John Silverwood’s household contents 1634.
 His estate was valued at £173 6s 8d (approx. £19,000)

 John Silverwood’s son Martyn graduated from Lincoln College in 1615 aged 19, and was then minister of Whatton, Nottinghamshire, from 1623 until at least 1642, when he was listed in the Protestation Returns.
-He was sequestered to the vicarage of Tilton-on-the-Hill in Leicestershire in 1647 (such sequestrations involved a minister loyal to the Crown being replaced in his parish by a non-Conformist Parliamentarian).
+He was sequestered to the vicarage of Tilton-on-the-Hill in Leicestershire in 1647 (such sequestrations involved a minister loyal to the Crown being replaced in his parish by a non-Conformist Parliamentarian cleric).

 Martyn’s brother William, baptised 13 November 1585, is my direct ancestor.
 He was a yeoman, and is recorded as holding the manor of Asfordby, close to Frisby-on-the-Wreake, in “fee simple” from 1609.
 He married Ellyn Baylye at Frisby on 20 November 1609, and their children – all baptised at Asfordby – included John 1610-1682; Mary 1611; William 1613; Thomas 1615-1691; Joseph 1617 died in infancy; Benjamin 1618; Anthony 1621 died 1625; Ellen 1624-1700; Josiah 1627; Rachell 1629 died in infancy; Elizabeth 1632; and Luke 1635.
 It was probably William’s oldest son, John, who was recorded as a freeholder of Asfordby in 1630.